 For my overseas readers, April 25th, is ANZAC Day and in addition to commemorating our fallen soldiers, we bake and eat ANZAC biscuits.
 These famous biscuits feature rolled oats, coconut and golden syrup and are possibly one of my favourite biscuits to make and eat, ever.
+I have been using this method for years to make these biscuits from a recipe scrawled in my childhood handwriting.
 Bonus fact: because there are no raw eggs in them, you can eat as much of the batter as you like!

 - 4 tbsp golden syrup

 - 1 cup rolled oats

 - Preheat the oven to 160°C and line a 20cm x 20cm square tin with baking paper..